aknutas/aknutas.github.io/_posts/2022-10-22-civiccode-lessons.md

 ![Figure: Three Pillars of Civic Coding Best Practices](/assets/img/2022-10-22-civiccode-lessons-pillars.png) *Figure: Three Pillars of Civic Coding Best Practices*

-Recently we published a scientific magazine article on civic code and what software engineers should know about it.
-My co-authors and I are quite excited, since the format allows us to condense the highlights from our line of research into a compact "this is what you need to know" package.
-The article was published in *IEEE Software*, a magazine for software professionals.
-It's a quick read, so if you find this topic at the intersection of free/open source software and social change of interest, do follow the link below.
+Read our new magazine article about civic coding and what software engineers should know about it!
+We're excited about the opportunity, since the format allows us to condense the highlights from our research into a compact "this is what you need to know" package.
+It's a quick read with no paywall, so if you find this topic at the intersection of free/open source software and social change of interest, do follow the link below.
 We also list below some key highlights from the article.

 - Civic coders can accomplish much, but they are also easily sidelined or harmed by activities done by more structured actors.
 - When working with civic tech communities, it is important to go beyond the usual requirements engineering process and ensure open and equitable participation.